 - Hit OK

 Password protection has now been removed from your PDF.
 You can later add the password back in the settings.

 In general, Adobe Acrobat is a powerful way to edit your PDF files.
 The downside is that it's expensive ($20 a month), slow, and heavy.
 Nevertheless, you do get a seven-day free trial to test it out.

 As you can see, learning how to remove password from PDF only takes a few minutes.
 You can easily do it with Mac's Preview, Google Chrome, or any other browser.
 For more functionality, you can even try using Adobe Acrobat.
-But if you want to have the perfect PDF editing feature set always available, PDFpen is a great way to go.
+But if you want to have the perfect PDF editing feature set always available, Nitro PDF Pro is a great way to go.

-Best of all, PDFpen is available to you absolutely free for seven days through the trial of Setapp, a platform with more than 200 top of the line Mac apps around, from complete Mac optimizers (CleanMyMac X) to personal finance managers (Chronicle).
+Best of all, Nitro PDF Pro is available to you absolutely free for seven days through the trial of Setapp, a platform with more than 230 top-of-the-line Mac and iPhone apps, from Mac optimizers (CleanMyMac X) to personal finance managers (Chronicle).
 Try every Setapp app today at no cost and find a new collection of favorite tools.